Angelika3108/Elections2023_LT/README.md

 2. Analyzed the 2023 2d-round mayor of municipality elections results with a focus on voter’s support via mail:

-•	Created a new dataframe to identify candidates with statistically higher support via mail in a municipality
+•	Created a new dataframe to identify candidates with statistically higher support via mail in a municipality than their opponents

-•	Visualized election data for statistically higher support via mail in a districts on a map of Lithuania
+•	Visualized parties with for statistically higher support via mail in a district on a map of Lithuania than their opponents

 ![Chart 1](../output/chart1.jpg)